Tribler/tribler-android/README.md

 ```

 ### Buildozer hack to keep your build directory
-After every succesful buildozer build, buildozer will delete your build directory in python-for-android (P4A).
+After every successful buildozer build, buildozer will delete your build directory in python-for-android (P4A).
 This is not really a problem, except when you add or update Python dependencies, because that would require buildozer to rebuild from scratch again to include your changes.
-Since the build process takes quite a long time, if might be useful to prevent buildozer from throwing its build folder away after a succesful build.
+Since the build process takes quite a long time, if might be useful to prevent buildozer from throwing its build folder away after a successful build.
 Open the following file:
 ```bash
 sudo vim /usr/local/lib/python2.7/dist-packages/buildozer-0.28dev-py2.7.egg/buildozer/targets/android.py
 ```